-We consider that the wording of Draft Policy LO1 is unsound as it is based on flawed evidence and is contrary to the provisions of the SPPS.
+NIRIG considers that the wording of Draft Policy LO1 is unsound as it is based on flawed evidence and is contrary to the provisions of the SPPS.

-We consider that the proposed policy fails soundness tests CE2 & CE3
+NIRIG considers that the proposed policy fails soundness tests CE2 & CE3.

 The first sentence of the proposed policy sets out that: